Open Access Resources

 - Authors have to pay to make their publications OA

-Estimates are that between 25-35% of OA journals charge publication fees (known as Article Processing Charges).
+Estimates are that between 25-35% of OA journals charge publication fees (known as Article Processing Charges or APCs).
 These fees help cover the costs of hosting, review and editing.
 A few things to keep in mind: fees can often be paid by funders or your college, rather than out of your own pocket.
 Also, you can negotiate with traditional publishers to make preprints and postprints of your work available in an OA repository, for no charge.

 - Someone can steal and publish your work if you make it OA